-The Initial Enrollment Period in TRS-Care for an eligible surviving spouse of a deceased retiree and for an eligible surviving dependent child of a deceased retiree expires on the last day of the month that is three consecutive calendar months, but in no event less than 90 days, after the retiree died.
+The TRS-Care Initial Enrollment Period for an eligible surviving spouse of a deceased retiree and for an eligible surviving dependent child of a deceased retiree expires on the last day of the month that is three consecutive calendar months, but in no event less than 90 days, after the retiree died.

-The initial enrollment period in TRS-Care for an eligible surviving spouse of a deceased active member and for an eligible surviving dependent child of a deceased active member expires on the last day of the month that is
+The TRS-Care Initial Enrollment Period for an eligible surviving spouse of a deceased active member and for an eligible surviving dependent child of a deceased active member expires on the last day of the month that is three consecutive calendar months, but in no event less than 90 days, after the active member died.